Current Graduate Students

 You are here

-Afifa Ltifi joins the program this year from Tunisia, where she received a master's in Cross Cultural Studies and a BA in English from the University of Languages of Tunis.
+Afifa Ltifi joins the program last year from Tunisia, where she received a master's in Cross Cultural Studies and a BA in English from the University of Languages of Tunis.
 She was a staff writer, fixer, and a contributor to various media outlets such as Urban Africa, Aljazeera English and Tunisia Live.
 Her research interests include racial formation in the Maghreb, black minority rights, and youth culture in the newly found spaces of freedom in post-revolution Tunisia.

-Alexsandra Mitchell is a first year doctoral student whose work explores the African Diaspora, spirituality, and the arts.
+Alexsandra Mitchell is a second year doctoral student whose work explores the African Diaspora, spirituality, and the arts.
 Alexsandra earned her B.A. in Afro-American Studies from Howard University, and a dual masters in Library Science and Africana Studies from Long Island University and New York University where her thesis, It’s All in the Music: the African-American and Afro-Latin@ Communities in New York City 1940-1960, won first place in the Graduate School of Arts and Sciences Threesis Competition.
-She worked in various capacities at The Schomburg Center for Research in Black Culture, National Geographic Television, The Library of Congress, The West African Research Center in Dakar, Senegal, The New York Historical Society, and The Weeksville Heritage Center in Brooklyn, New York, and was a lecturer at New York University’s Gallatin School for Individualized Study.
+She's worked in various capacities at The Schomburg Center for Research in Black Culture, National Geographic Television, The Library of Congress, The West African Research Center in Dakar, Senegal, The New York Historical Society, The Weeksville Heritage Center in Brooklyn, New York, and was a lecturer at New York University’s Gallatin School for Individualized Study.
 Her many fellowships and awards include a National Diversity in Libraries Conference travel award, The Academy Awards Documenting Cinema Film Librarians Conference travel award, and two University of Virginia’s Rare Book School scholarships.
 She is co-author of Research Techniques and Strategies for the Study of Black Writings, Rowman & Littlefield, and a contributor to Pushing the Margins: Women of Color and Intersectionality in Library and Information Science, both forthcoming.

 Kanyinsola Obayan is investigating questions of nationalism and postcoloniality; transnationalism, diaspora, and globalization in contemporary Nigeria.
 She was granted a 2016 pre-doctoral fellowship, courtesy of the West African Research Association (WARA) located at Boston University’s African Studies Center, for research in Nigeria: "In Search of 'The Nigerian Dream:' Transnational Migrants and the Politics of Home.”
 Although born and partially raised in Lagos, Nigeria, she has spent the majority of her life in the United States.
 However, she proudly calls Nigeria her home.
 Through her many years of living as an African outside of Africa, she has become a deeply committed advocate of Africa in her social, professional, and intellectual environments and pursuits.
 Her life’s passion is to communicate the complexity of African cultural practices and knowledge productions.
 She holds bachelor’s degrees in International Relations and Global Studies, as well as African and African Diaspora Studies from the University of Texas at Austin.
 WARA’s mission is to foster the production and dissemination of current research on West Africa and the diaspora, to promote scholarly exchange among West African scholars and institutions and their counterparts in the U.S. and beyond.